PayeeProof

 What you get back

-verdict, reason_code, next_action, confidence, proof
+verdict, reason_code, next_action, confidence_score, risk_level, AI risk context, proof

 POST /api/preflight-check